 20. Galleries of old and new art everywhere

 21. Her Majesty’s Theatre and the local theatre scene (for less $$$)

 I could go on.
 And on.
 And on…

-Shout out any of your ‘top reasons’ you love Ballarat in he comments below.
+Be sure to shout out any of your ‘top reasons’ you love Ballarat in the comments below.